garystafford/spring-music-docker/README.md

 ![Kibana 4 Web Console](https://programmaticponderings.files.wordpress.com/2016/08/kibana4_output_filebeat1.png)

 ### Continuous Integration
-In this post’s example, two build artifacts, a WAR file for the application and ZIP file for the static web content, are built automatically by <a href="https://travis-ci.org">Travis CI</a>, whenever source code changes are pushed to the <code>springmusic_v2</code> branch of the <a href="https://github.com/garystafford/spring-music">garystafford/spring-music</a> repository on GitHub.
+In this post’s example, two build artifacts, a WAR file for the application and ZIP file for the static web content, are built automatically by <a href="https://travis-ci.org">Travis CI</a>, whenever source code changes are pushed to the `springmusic_v2` branch of the <a href="https://github.com/garystafford/spring-music">garystafford/spring-music</a> repository on GitHub.

 ![Travis CI Output](https://programmaticponderings.files.wordpress.com/2016/08/travisci1.png)

-Following a successful build, Travis CI pushes the build artifacts to the <code>build-artifacts</code> branch on the same GitHub project.
-The <code>build-artifacts</code> branch acts as a pseudo <a href="https://en.wikipedia.org/wiki/Binary_repository_manager">binary repository</a> for the project, much like JFrog’s <a href="https://www.jfrog.com/artifactory">Artifactory</a>.
+Following a successful build and a small number of unit tests, Travis CI pushes the build artifacts to the `build-artifacts` branch on the same GitHub project.
+The `build-artifacts` branch acts as a pseudo <a href="https://en.wikipedia.org/wiki/Binary_repository_manager">binary repository</a> for the project, much like JFrog’s <a href="https://www.jfrog.com/artifactory">Artifactory</a>.
 These artifacts are used later by Docker to build the project’s immutable Docker images and containers.

 ![Build Artifact Repository](https://programmaticponderings.files.wordpress.com/2016/08/build-artifacts.png)